grafana/cortex-tools/README.md

 ##### `analyse prometheus`

 This command will run against your Prometheus / Cloud Prometheus instance.
-It will then use the output from `grafana-analyse` to show you how many series in the Prometheus server are actually being used in dashboards and rules.
+It will then use the output from `analyse grafana` and `analyse ruler` to show you how many series in the Prometheus server are actually being used in dashboards and rules.
 Also, it'll show which metrics exist in Grafana Cloud that are **not** in dashboards or rules.
-The output is a JSON file
+The output is a JSON file.

 ###### Configuration